Samet-MohamedAmin/docker_fedora_dotnet/README.md

 ### compile multiple times
 Loading a container each compilation may be really exhausting.
-So you can run a container in detached mode (in background) and execute sequencial compilation withour reloading a container each time.
+So you can run a container in detached mode (in background) and execute sequential compilation without reloading a container each time.
 - run in background: `docker run -v $DIR:/dotnet -e FILE=$FILE fedora/dotnet --name <container_name> -it -d bash`
 - execute commands: `docker exec <container_name> <command>`

 ## What's next?
 - [ ] make a lightweight image
 - [ ] add support for multiple dotnet applications (asp, core, microsfot tools)